alexa/ask-cli/docs/concepts/Deploy-Command.md

   2. Deploy IAM Role.
 If IAM Role ARN is not present, create a default IAM Role with [basic Lambda role](https://github.com/alexa/ask-cli/blob/master/lib/utils/constants.js#L142).
 Else verify if the IAM Role ARN is a valid one.
   3. Deploy Lambda function.
      * If Lambda ARN is not present, the deployer will create the Lambda function by adding the event trigger.
-     * If Lambda ARN is present, the deloyer will update the Lambda function's code and configuration.
+     * If Lambda ARN is present, the deployer will update the Lambda function's code and configuration.

 Supported parameters in `userConfig`:
 * awsRegion